 Plans and Progress: HVFD developed a fleet replacement plan that places apparatus on standard replacement cycles consistent with NFPA requirements and community needs.
-These three pieces of equipment are the highest priority.
+Tanker-2 and Brush-1 are the highest priority.

-At 31 years old, HVFD's Tanker 2 has aged out of its function life.
+At 31 years old, HVFD's Tanker-2 has aged out of its function life.
 Newer models, like the one above, have greatly improved functionality and safety features.